How is breast reduction surgery performed?

-Having overly large breasts can be actually a health risk for women.
+Having overly large/heavy breasts can be actually a health risk for women.
 The larger the breast the more pressure is put on the back, shoulders and neck.

 The surgery becomes necessary when a woman experiences back pain and rounding of the shoulders.

 Lots of women are now opting for this surgery.
 But medical problems are not the only reason that women opt to have a breast reduction surgery .
 In lots of cases from the city women choose to have this surgery because they want to look more proportioned.